-NT Table 1.
-Shows the summary of some previous studies for solving single-objective GMS problems No. Method Advantages Disadvantages 1 IP Simple, can be implemented immediately.
+No. Method ows the summary of some previous studies for solving si Disadvantages Advantages 8 1 IP Simple, can be implemented immediately.
 It exceeds the capabilities of computer applications and uses approximations to account for uncertainties.
 2 MILP Efficient and simple.
 Computational burdens are high.
-3 Benders decomposition Divide the big problem into minor problems that Getting the solution is not necessarily feasible - have much easier to solve as they require a shorter time. and optimal.
-4 DL Solving a practical large system with DP requires excessive computer time and storage, which may not be operationally acceptable.
-The computational time required.
-5 Fuzzy logic It has been easy to understand, adaptive, and tolerant of poor data.
-It takes a lot of effort to find the right membership function and rules for complex systems.
+3 Benders decomposition Divide the big problem into minor problems that Getting the solution is not necessarily feasible have much easier to solve as they require a shorter and optimal. time.
+4 DL Solving a practical large system with DP requires The computational time required. excessive computer time and storage, which may not be operationally acceptable.
+5 Fuzzy logic It has been easy to understand, adaptive, and tolerant It takes a lot of effort to find the right membership , , of poor data. function and rules for complex systems.
 6 Heuristic methods Clear and simple concept, and low computational The solutions they yield are primarily of time. relatively poor quality.
 In most instances, they are seldom applied in solving GMS problems.
 7 SA algorithm It's associated with achieving high-quality solutions.
-Needs numerous iterations to provide a good Easy to implement (encode), as well as flexible, and result. allowing s adding constraints in a relatively The implication is that it takes a long time to 0 Tabu caarab straightforward manner.
-Limited global search canability 0 radu search solutions.
-Linned global search capability.
+Needs numerous iterations to provide a good Easy to implement (encode), as well as flexible, and result. allowing s adding constraints in a relatively The implication is that it takes a long time to straightforward manner. compute.
+8 Tabu search It has a fast search speed and produces diversified Limited global search capability. solutions.
 9 Hybrid metaheuristics Efficient and more reliable compared to other stand- Adding new components to the hybrid alone metaheuristic approaches. algorithm's overall architecture.
-This makes the In general, hybridization can improve either the hybrid algorithm more complex. accuracy or the computation speed. most hybrid algorithms will add more parameters, making it more challenging to fine- tune their parameters
+This makes the In general, hybridization can improve either the hybrid algorithm more complex. accuracy or the computation speed. most hybrid algorithms will add more parameters, making it more challenging to fine- tune their parameters.